tidyverse/datascience-box/README.md

 ## Contents

+- `slides`: Course content as `xaringan` slides
+- `assignments`: Team-based and individual assignments
+- `labs`: Guided hands on exercises for students requiring minimal introduction from the instructor
+- `exams`: Sample take-home exams
+- `project`: Final project assignment
+- `tutorials`: Interactive learning exercises built with `learnr`
-- `infrastructure`: This booklet contains information on the computing infrastructure of this course and is designed for teachers, while the remainder of the content is for teachers and learners.
+- `dsbox-book`: This book contains information on the computing infrastructure of this course and is designed for teachers, while the remainder of the content is for teachers and learners.
 Specifically it covers:
 	- RStudio: Why to use one of the below and how to structure the course if you’re using one of the below?
 		- RStudio Server Pro
 		- RStudio Cloud